Iran rejects U.S. suggestion of Syrian peace talks role

 Iran had however given no indication it was ready to take any of these steps, a U.S. official said, and noted there was opposition to Tehran’s participation from other nations.
 The official did not identify these, but they are likely to include Gulf Arab states such as Saudi Arabia, Iran’s regional rival.

-The U.S. officials, who declined to be named, said Washington still believed it was “less likely than likely” that Iran would play any role at the conference, even on the sidelines, and Iran and the United States had not discussed the matter directly.
+The U.S. officials, who declined to be named, said Washington still believed it was “less likely than likely” that Iran would play any role at the January 22 conference on Lake Geneva, even on the sidelines, and Iran and the United States had not discussed the matter directly.

-State Department spokesman Marie Harf said that for the Iranians even to be considered for any role in the talks “they would have to demonstrate that they would do things that would be less destructive in Syria.”

-White House spokesman Jay Carney said Iran would have to publicly endorse the terms of the “Geneva I” accord if it wanted to participate in the process.
+“It’s possible there will be a secondary role for them.
+It’s possible there won‘t.
+It hasn’t been decided yet,” said one U.S. official, stressing that the final decision was up to the United Nations in consultation with other participants.

 In remarks quoted by state television, the Iranian foreign ministry’s spokeswoman said Tehran supported a political solution to end the Syrian civil war, in which at least 100,000 people have been killed and millions uprooted.